 - 1. Non-redundant sufficient: Power load will be handled by remaining power supply, though the system may throttle to avoid a power supply over-current condition. - 2.
-Replace the power supply with higher rated power.

-800b030c-2581ffff: Non-redundant:Sufficient Resources from Redundancy Degraded or Fully Redundant for [RedundancySetElementName] has asserted.
+Please check and reseat the lost power cord or power supply. - 3.
+Please replace the failed power supply. - 800b030c-2581ffff: Non-redundant:Sufficient Resources from Redundancy Degraded or Fully Redundant for [RedundancySetElementName] has asserted.
 (Backup Memory)